 Nice.
 I had my suspicions.

 I think she picks whoever has the most drama following them that way she’s always got something to tell other people, to keep them coming around and make her feel popular.
+Like gossip is a form of currency.

 Anyway, it’s a shame.
 I sometimes miss her.